-Efficacy of newer insecticides against the pink bollworm in cotton
+Efficacy of newer insecticides against the pink bollworm in cotton the control plots.

-Pink bollworm larval damage on green bolls was significantly less in all the treated plots than in the control plots.
 Three days after spraying (3DAS), minimum percent larval damage was recorded at emamectin benzoate 5 SG and was found superior over other treatments followed by chlorantraniliprole 18.5 SC, spinosad 45 SC and flunbendiamide 39.5 SC.
 Seven days after treatment and 14 days after treatment, the same trend was followed.
-In comparison to newer insecticides, emamectin benzoate 5 SG caused the least amount of locule damage (3.33 %), followed by chlorantraniliprole 18.5 SC (6.67-8.33 %), spinosad 45 SC (10.00 %), and flunbendiamide 39.5 SC (11.67 %) (Table 2 and 4).
+In comparison to newer insecticides, emamectin benzoate 5 SG caused the least amount of locule damage (3.33 %), followed by chlorantraniliprole 18.5 SC (6.67-8.33 %), spinosad 45 SC (10.00 %), and flunbendiamide 39.5 SC (11.67 %) (Table 1 and 2).